hyctobe/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Brett Koon wanted to know that there was more to his life.
-He wanted to explore all the possibilities concerning life.
-He desired to find out if there was something beyond "himself",  which in turn, threw him deep into exploration...
+Like many of you, Brett has been searching for a long time to experience the joy that life can so generously give.
+He has been meditating since 1992 and draws upon most of his teachings from that space.

-Eventually, he had an awareness: **He was not an idea or self image of who he "thought" he was.** Once he became aware of this, all of his life changed.
+In 2015 he had an experience where he was fully Awake for a brief period of time.
+During that time, it helped open his eyes to see that he wasn't any idea or story of who he thought he was.
+At that moment, he became aware of how much easier life could be.

-Brett has been an inspirational speaker for over 20 years.
-His talks are focused on helping people *move beyond their fears and limitations.*

-After gaining his newfound awareness, Brett dug more into who he is and how he could *use* his understanding to guide people on their own paths to sustaining peace, joy, and love.

-Now, he helps people from around the world.

-From free guided meditations on his YouTube channel, "*Brett Koon,*" to the many other services he provides, you can feel at ease knowing he is here to guide you toward a life of nothing but internal peace. *Find joy in the world that surrounds you* and love not only yourself but the reality in which you live and the people who manifest into your life.
+You will find Brett to be an honest, open-hearted, and a compassionate person who is incredibly committed and dedicated to the people that work with him.
+His commitment to supporting others in their own Awakening is clear and you understand that from the first moment you speak with him.